Following the hugely successful Marches of Time 2025

 In 2014, 2015 & 2017 he accompanied the cathedral’s Magna Carta to cities around the world, introducing its history and significance to audiences from Houston to Beijing.

-Join the Treasure Hunt!
+Then there was the Treasure Hunt!

 Meet our Founding Patron: